Hamburger Menu Button

 Please see the specific legislation and regulations for review, and the deadline to submit your input.

 OPPI is seeking interested members to join our Planning Issues Strategy Group in an advisory role that is focused on influencing the planning profession for the betterment of planning in Ontario.

 Guiding the work of the Planning Issues Strategy Group is OPPI's new Public Affairs framework.
 In addition, a new Terms of Reference has been drafted that outlines responsibilities for volunteer members, including working with staff to proactively identify key "mega issues" that impact and transcend borders and advance these issues with decision-makers and stakeholders, monitor current and emerging legislation and policy and advises staff on responding, and advise staff on issues that are best suited for knowledge sharing and discussion across the planning profession.

 Members should ideally reflect geographical and professional practice diversity and ideally plan communities in small (under 50,000 residents), medium (between 50,000 and 200,000 residents) and large (over 200,000 residents) populations.
-If you are interested in joining OPPI's Planning Issues Strategy Group, please fill out our Volunteer Application Form.
+If you are interested in joining OPPI's Planning Issues Strategy Group, please fill out our Volunteer Application Form by March 29, 2019.